 This side-by-side formation protects from attack and enables a strong pursuit of the flight path.
 It also ensures precise execution of agreed tactics along the way.

-When communicating in this formation, pilots play with clock face parlance, with 12 o’clock referring to vision straight-ahead and six o’clock immediately behind, which is a blind spot from the cock-pit...
+When communicating with each other, pilots use clockface parlance, with 12 o’clock referring to vision straight-ahead and six o’clock immediately behind – a blind spot from the cock-pit.